 Tadasana (mountain pose)

 You will be meditating while walking.
-The usual practices of meditation pertain. such as focusing on the breath, noticing what comes into the mind without making judgments about it, and returning to the breath if the mind becomes too distracted.
+The usual practices of meditation pertain: focusing on the breath, noticing what comes into the mind without making judgments about it, and returning to the breath if the mind becomes too distracted.
 It’s just that you are moving rather than sitting still.
 You can walk at any pace.
 Walking meditation does not require only a slow walk.
 You could walk briskly, as if marching—or walk at your normal pace.
 The idea is to walk mindfully.
 That requires quieting the mind.
 You could do that by focusing on the walking—thinking “left/right, left/right” as you take your steps.
 You could focus on the breath while walking.
 How many steps can you take while inhaling/exhaling?
 You could swing your arms in opposite directions while taking steps and focus on coordinating steps with arm swings and breathing.
 After a while you can just let the body continue moving on its own and focus on the object of your meditation.

 Walking barefoot on the grass

 You can quicken your speed into running.
 Runners have told me that running is a form of meditation.
 Runners even more than walkers need to prepare their body through breathing techniques and stretching exercises.
 They notice the same kind of physical and mental sensations as walkers and use the same techniques for focusing on the breath in coordination with the movement of the body.
 In addition to being mindful about the body, runners can lightly take in the surrounding landscape and human activities as they run and also focus their thoughts.

 Walking Meditations with a Destination